K51NC/python_projects/008_BLACKJACK/README.md

 ### **To-Do:**

-1. Error handling for invalid bets
+1. ~~Error handling for invalid bets (rounded float) & (bet > chip balance)~~
-2. Error handling for invalid player count
+2. ~~Error handling for invalid player count (int)~~
-3. Error handling for invalid chip count
+3. ~~Error handling for invalid chip purchase amounts (float) & (rounded)~~
-4. Error handling for invalid player names
+4. ~~Error handling for invalid player names~~
-5. Error handling for invalid player actions
+5. ~~Error handling for invalid player actions~~
-6. Error handling for invalid player bets
-7. Fix value of "A" card to be 1 or 11 (currently only 11)
+6. ~~Fix value of "A" card to be 1 or 11 (currently only 11)~~
-8. Move all functions to a different .py file (I'll have to look this up)
+7. ~~Move all functions to a different .py file (I'll have to look this up)~~
-9. Polish up the code and make it more appealing during gameplay
+8. Polish up the code and make it more appealing during gameplay
+    1. format currency to 2 decimal places
+    2. format player names to be capitalized
+    3. add player actions such as "hitting" and "standing" to be more descriptive
+    4. update dealer actions to be more descriptive
+9. Refactor code to be more efficient and readable

 ### **Bugs:**

-* None
+* ~~Game ends if dealer gets blackjack on first 2 cards, but the round should end, not the game.~~
+* ~~a bet of zero is permitted. this should not be allowed.~~